Panithecracker/Generic-Markov-decision-process-solver/README.md

-# Markov Decision Process solver .-
-The user defines inside a file a set of states, actions, transitions and immediate costs and the program will compute the optimal policy through the solution of the Bellman Equations, iteratively.
+Creation of a generic program capable of computing the optimal policy for an arbitrary Markov Decision Process defined by the user via text file. specifying its states, actions, costs and transition probabilities.
+It corresponds to a project for my AI course.